-Paul was in Junior/High School completing high school in 1962.
+I was in Junior/High School completing high school in 1962.
 I was there in the front row!
-Sue was born in in 1951 and missed the early years but has memories of the late 50's.
+Mary was born in in 1952 and missed the early years but has memories of the late 50's.

 Annette Joanne Funicello was born in Utica, New York, to Italian-Americans Joseph and Virginia Funicello.
 Her family moved to Southern California when she was four years old.
 Funicello took dancing and music lessons as a child to overcome shyness.
 In 1955, the 12-year-old was discovered by Walt Disney when she performed as the Swan Queen in Swan Lake at a dance recital in Burbank, California.

 Disney cast her as one of the original "Mouseketeers".
 She was the last to be selected, and the only one personally picked by Walt Disney himself.
 She proved to be very popular and by the end of the first season of Mickey Mouse Club, she was receiving 6,000 letters a month, according to her Disney Legends biography.